KJeff01/Cobra/README.md

 Machine-gun and cyborg usage depends heavily on the starting conditions of the skirmish and mostly are only used when starting on T1.
 Hard/insane difficulty enables some hidden weapons (Heavy Plasma Laucher/EMP Mortar) for Cobra (very small chance of being built at any given time after it obtains tracked propulsion).
 It does respond mostly through beacon calls dropped with alt+h.

 This AI will try to emulate the the core functionality of the NEXUS Intruder Program (Insane difficulty only).
-As long as Cobra's HQ is intact it will scan enemy droids for technologies that Cobra does not have (Weapons/Propulsion/Body).
+As long as Cobra's HQ is intact it will scan enemy droids for technologies that Cobra does not have (Weapons/Propulsion/Body) and even defense upgrades.
 If an enemy unit has superior technology, then Cobra can assimilate the new core components of the droid.
 Even better is that Cobra will be granted all the required research that leads to the new component.
 Also it can force enemy droids to malfunction and attack friendly units/its own structures/or even stop the action of the target droid.
 This is mostly a toy feature.

 chat commands include: